efeelize/eng/kaiyan/work/office_daily/manage_time.md

 > 2)or bosses always assign tasks to the employees.For example, a boss can assign a day to have interviews.

-## 5)delegating /ˈdeləɡeɪtɪŋ/ 分配，指派

-## 6)prioritize [确定优先次序]
+## 5)delegate to sb [v.分配、指派]
+> so when you delegate, you give out work.
+You give out responsibilities to other people, usually at work.So a good manager knows how to delegate tasks.
+They know how much work to give without swamping their employees.

+## 6)to prioritize sth [v.确定优先次序] & priority [n.]
+> So to prioritize something is to decide which is the most important, to decide which things have to be done first.You could prioritize a thing or a person.
+For example, maybe you might want to prioritize a customer or your family.

-## 7)set aside /set əˈsaɪd/ 留出…用于
+## 7)set aside [phr.留出…用于]
+> So "to set aside" just means to save this for later.
+So when you set aside some time, you could say, "All right.
+At the end of the week, let's spend thirty minutes talking about this."Or when I was a teenager, I worked at a grocery store and I set aside all my money, so I could buy a car one day.or you could set aside money for emergencies.

-## 8)optimize /ˈɑːptəmaɪz/ 优化，充分利用
+## 8)optimize /ˈɑːptəmaɪz/ [v.优化，充分利用]
+> So "optimize," that just means to make something as good as possible, make it more effective, make it more efficient.So you can optimize your time by making a very effective and tight schedule.or you can optimize a process at work by creating a better workflow.

-- 1. How do you think we could optimize our work procedures? 你认为我们怎样才能优化工作流程？
+- 1. How do you think we could optimize our work procedures? [你认为我们怎样才能优化工作流程？]

-- 2. You'll sustain a lot of loss if you don't optimize energy use. 如果不优化能源使用，你将承受很大的损失。
+- 2. You'll sustain a lot of loss if you don't optimize energy use. [如果不优化能源使用，你将承受很大的损失]

-- 3. I need to optimize my computer for speed and energy. 我需要优化电脑的速度和电池。
+- 3. I need to optimize my computer for speed and energy. [我需要优化电脑的速度和电池]

-## 9)coordinating [协调，配合]
+## 9)coordinating [v.] & cooperate [v.] & collaborate [v.]
+> 1)"coordinate" means to make things work together.So when you're coordinating, you're making things work together or you're helping different people work together.For example, if you're coordinating an event, you might book the venue, tell the presenters who is presenting, where, and when.
+These are types of things that you will do if you are coordinating.

+> 2)"cooperate" means to work together for a purpose, if you cooperate at a meeting, that means you talk a lot and you help other people and you work together.you're doing something together with a purpose.For example, you can cooperate with the police to find a killer.

+> 3)when you "collaborate," you usually produce something.
+So "collaborate" is similar because it includes working together, but usually, when you collaborate, you produce something,So two musicians might collaborate to make a song.

 ## 10)milestones [n.里程碑]
 > milestones are just important events.Like in someone's life. but for work a milestone might be, like completing a stage in the project. like the development of that project, it's a really important event.but when you're planning these milestones, you want to map everything out.So just like you can see there has the word, map.
 When you map out something, you make a map, it's like a visual plan. because sometimes when you look at just words, it's not easy to understand.